matCzelusniak/originals-light/docs/🏗️ Framework/index.md

 **Performance**

 Originals-light uses FT4 assets directly without additional wrappers.
 This approach simplifies and standardizes processes such as asset transferring, balance management, and cross-chain operations.
-Each dynamic attribute is strictly related to the asset, so for example transferring assets doesn't require additional action on attribute entity.
+Each dynamic attribute is strictly related to the asset, so for example transferring assets does not require additional action on attribute entity.

 **Reason of creation Originals-light**